What questions do you ask prospective clients?

 What do you like most about your job?

 Working with such talented artists on a daily basis.

 Can you share one music production tip?

 Spend a lot of time in pre-production.
-You won't regret it.
+That's the only secret.

 What are you working on at the moment?

 What type of music do you usually work on?

-I come from an alt-rock background, but I enjoy recording a lot of things, such as folk, jazz, pop, cuban son, etc...
-Basically anything with real people playing stuff.
+I enjoy listening to and working on a lot of different genres: alt rock, folk, jazz, punk rock, pop, cuban son...
+I'm basically into anything with real people playing stuff.

 Is there anyone on SoundBetter you know and would recommend to your clients?